Romanian traditional clothing: Middle Ages and Byzantine influence

-In the context of building the national conscience, beginning with the mid-19th century there was a process of standardization and idealisation of the Romanian port, in order to distinguish it from surrounding ethnic groups.
+In the context of building the national conscience, beginning with the mid-19th century there was a process of standardization and idealization of the Romanian port, in order to distinguish it from surrounding ethnic groups.

 The present situation

-After World War I, the popular clothing generalized across traditional communities remain just in the everyday life of older generation, becoming a ceremonial vestment.
-In rural penetrated some albums with "national motifs" edited by traders of textile fibers and dyes industries.
+After World War I, the popular clothing generalized across traditional communities remains just in the everyday life of the older generation, becoming a ceremonial vestment.
+In rural penetrated some albums with "national motifs" were edited by traders of textile fibres and dyes industries.
 During the communist period, these mutations decreased the creative process of costumes in the households.

 Nowadays, the main wearers of peasant garb are the soloists of folk music, the folk dance ensembles and the actors in movies and shows.

 Men's clothing

 Ițari

 The ițari are typical for Moldovans and represent a pair of long peasant trousers that were sewn from țigaie (a special breed of sheep wool) and had a length of 2 m, but being narrow, they were crimped on the leg from ankle to the knee.
 They were worn during the summer and the winter.
 Ițarii for summer wear are made of pânză de sac (bulky cotton).